-Criminal law, or penal law, is the body of law that regulates and punishes acts considered undesirable to the state.
-Examples of crimes include theft, assault, and robbery, trafficking in controlled substances, murder or treason.
-The purpose of penal law is to maintain a state of order in society by confining lawbreakers, and preventing them and others from violating the well-being of citizens.
+Examples of crimes include theft, assault, robbery, blackmailing, human trafficking, selling illegal substances, murder, or treason.
+The purpose of Criminal Law is to maintain order in society by confining lawbreakers and prevent them from violating the rights of other citizens.

-Careers in criminal law include criminalist and criminologist, public interest lawyer, judge and magistrate, forensic psychologist, fraud investigator, detective, probation officer, or crime laboratory analyst.
+Careers in Criminal Law include criminalist and criminologist, public interest lawyer, judge and magistrate, forensic psychologist, fraud investigator, detective, probation officer, or crime laboratory analyst.
 Professional practice in various work places such as law firms, private business, government, and public interest organisations.Read more